I was reading Dee’s recent article in his customer segmentation series where he talked about how to segment your blog readers.

 A Good Autoresponder Is A Must

-As you can know doubt tell, having an email autoresponder that allows you to control these different elements is pretty powerful.
+An email autoresponder that allows you to control these different elements is pretty powerful.
 Don’t forget you also get statistics about all these actions too, so simply by taking the steps to segment your email lists you can learn a lot about your subscribers.

 If you don’t already have an account, I strongly recommend you try out AWeber now.
 I’ve been using them for five years and I couldn’t have done what I do without my email list –